 That night I worked.
 I wrote a lot.
 Finished a couple of assignments, which actually got very good reviews.
 This was how meth was supposed to be used.
 The sex was amazing.
 We were amazing.
 We could do anything.
 And when I wanted to come down, there was always heroin.
 When we ran out there was only one option, to get more meth.
 And that’s what would continue to happen for the next four days.
 But as the days and nights passed by, I stopped working, stopped sleeping, started avoiding people.
 My only thoughts were about when and how we would get more meth.
 I wasn’t physically addicted yet, but the psychological fiending had already started.

 On day four we knew we had to stop.
 The work week was starting again and we were way past productivity.
 Thoughts were scattered at best, the only focus was when we were trying to score.
 I knew the party had to come to an end, but I was dreading it.
-We scoured the floor, looking for pieces that might have fallen to the ground.
-We tore the apartment to pieces.
+We scoured the floor, looking for bits that might have fallen to the ground.
+We tore the apartment to shreds.
 Glass had broken.
 We gathered little pieces of broken glass into piles, hoping that one or two of them might actually be meth.
 We searched for hours.
 But when we cooked it up, barely anything melted.
 In our disappointment, we decided just one more run to the dealers would satisfy us.
 Then we would stop.
 But our tolerance was already building.
 The last shot was an immense let down.
-We were so sleep deprived that even after the last shot we were still able to sleep.
+We were so sleep deprived that even after the last shot we were still wide awake.
 It was a disappointing waste.

 That was two and a half years ago.
 I’ve used crystal methamphetamine every day since, minus the days I was incarcerated and a few others I slept through.
 I hid it from Greg for the remainder of his life.
 I continued to use copious amounts after his death.
 My veins gave out and I had to switch to smoking it.
 I don’t even like smoking it.
 But I continue to do it day in and day out just to get up and get moving.
 It feels as though I can’t live without it.
 Although I desperately look forward to the day that I can.
 There is no trace of the euphoria or excitement I felt during those first days using again.
 It’s a distant memory, incapable of being repeated in such a dopamine saturated body.
 At least not with some significant time off to balance my chemistry again.
 Which begs the question, when faced with the same situation the next time, will I remember how I feel now?
 Will I dare think my situation unique once again?
 Or will I remember that it’s all a farce?
 If the past is any indication of the future, my prospects are dim.
 But maybe this time will be different…